 Length, width, power, and compatibility

-Now, let’s talk compatibility.
+Now, let’s talk about compatibility.
 This is especially important in this budget price range, so we’ve actually added a power spec to our reviews for this article.

-This will generally be the greatest barrier of entry.
+This will generally be the greatest barrier to entry.
 Length is measured in millimeters and is the most likely reason a graphics card won’t fit inside your PC.
 For users of prebuilt PCs and refurbished office PCs, this is especially a concern.

 Be sure to compare our measurements to the dimensions inside your chassis before making any buying decisions.
 You should be fine with most standard ATX and Micro ATX cases, but it’s still better safe than sorry.

 Less important but still relevant for prebuilt users specifically is width.
-This is measured in PCI Express slots in your chassis with 2-Slot being the standard for most graphics cards.
+This is measured in PCI Express slots in your chassis with 2-slot being the standard for most graphics cards.
 This won’t be a concern for any user-built PC (except certain slimline HTPCs and SFF ITX builds), but it can be a problem for certain prebuilts.

 As long as you have at least 2 slots open in your chassis, you should be fine.